CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

 In July 2017, the United Nations agreed that negotiations for an international legally binding instrument on BBNJ (under UNCLOS) should move forward.[^7] The first session to discuss this instrument occurred in September 2018 where positions were put forward and elements of a working draft were discussed.

-If the United Nations is successful in its efforts to ensure biodiversity in the high seas area of the Central Arctic Ocean for future generations, it will chart a new course for a new ocean.
+If the United Nations is successful in its efforts to ensure biodiversity in the high seas area of the Central Arctic Ocean for future generations, it will chart a new course for a new ocean. {% logo %}

 <!-- prettier-ignore -->
 [^1]: John Schwartz and Henry Fountain, “Warming in Arctic Raises Fears of a ‘Rapid Unraveling’ of the Region,” New York Times, December 11, 2018, [https://www.nytimes.com/2018/12/11/climate/arctic-warming.html](https://www.nytimes.com/2018/12/11/climate/arctic-warming.html){:target="\_blank"}{:rel="noopener"}.